-$nn_isf = 1$ and $nn_isf = 2$ compute a melt rate based on the water masse properties, ocean velocities and depth.
-This flux is thus highly dependent of the model resolution (horizontal and vertical), realism of the water masse onto the shelf ...

-$nn_isf = 3$ and $nn_isf = 4$ read the melt rate and heat flux from a file.
-You have total control of the fwf scenario.

-This can be usefull if the water masses on the shelf are not realistic or the resolution (horizontal/vertical) are too coarse to have realistic melting or for sensitivity studies where you want to control your input.
-Full description, sensitivity and validation in preparation.
+- $nn\isf = 1$ and $nn\isf = 2$ compute a melt rate based on the water mass properties, ocean velocities and depth.
+This flux is thus highly dependent of the model resolution (horizontal and vertical), realism of the water masses onto the shelf ... - $nn\isf = 3$ and $nn\isf = 4$ read the melt rate from a file.
+You have total control of the fwf forcing.
+This can be usefull if the water masses on the shelf are not realistic or the resolution (horizontal/vertical) are too coarse to have realistic melting or for studies where you need to control your heat and fw input.